starvagrant/toh/toh.markdown/epilogue.md

 "Since we watched that film.
 The Numerologist Can't Stop the Bees, remember?"

-"I remember it, no that you mention it.
+"I remember it, now that you mention it.
 That seems ages ago."

 "So I've been looking into that field.
 I think it's hogwash.
 People trying to explain things with numbers without having to resort to reality.
 But it does point to a sort of sexiness with numbers.
 Oh, they strike people as quite boring, but there is something in knowing 2 and 2 will always equal four, or a right triangle will always have the same proportions, no matter what culture you belong to or religion to which you believe in.
 I feel like numerologists are physicists that haven't found their place.
 Their evidence to examine."